JuliaGeometry/GeometryBasics.jl/docs/src/decomposition.md

 # Decomposition

-## GeometryBasic Mesh interface
+## GeometryBasics Mesh interface

-GeometryBasic defines an interface, to decompose abstract geometries into points and triangle meshes.
+GeometryBasics defines an interface to decompose abstract geometries into points and triangle meshes.
 This can be done for any arbitrary primitive, by overloading the following interface: